s-20/unnamed/Death.md

 - Several transhuman sci-fi games have something along the lines of a "cortical stack" - essentially, your soul and experiences in removable form that can be placed in a new body when you die
 - In a similar fashion, many high-tech sci-fi settings can bring someone back from death if they get medical attention soon enough.
 In the movie The Fifth Element, all they need is a few cells (which is silly, but so's the rest of the movie)

 The Unnamed System doesn't provide rules for coming back from death, however.
 The default assumption is that death is the end.
-However, depending on your established [Parameters](Parameters.md), it may not be.
+Depending on your established [Parameters](Parameters.md), it may not be.

 That's cool, but it shouldn't be something covered by the mechanics of a game.
 Instead, it should be handled on a case-by-case or setting-by-setting thing.